AISPN Steering Committee

 Helen Smith

-The Access Group.
+Access Elemental Social Prescribing Software - The Access Group.

-Helen Smith works with Access Elemental, a leading social prescribing software platform that supports health and social care professionals, community development workers, and frontline services to better respond to non-clinical and social needs within communities.
+Helen Smith works with Access Elemental, a leading social prescribing software that supports health and social care professionals, community development workers, and frontline services to better respond to non-clinical and social needs within communities.
 Access Elemental seeks to strengthen referral pathways, improve service coordination, and help organisations measure impact and return on investment, ensuring individuals are empowered to access local supports that enhance their health, wellbeing, and quality of life.

 AnnMarie Crosse